Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: Introduction

 Although, as briefly indicated above, numerous studies benefit from \glspl{FM} for trajectory planning in autonomous driving, the field still lacks a holistic understanding of the progress achieved.
 The sheer variety of existing heterogeneous approaches has made it increasingly difficult to tell what truly distinguishes one method from another, since the underlying architectures, datasets, and training procedures vary widely and have great impact on the performance.
 In this work, we aim to bring structure to this fragmented landscape by systematically analysing and comparing current techniques, highlighting the architectural design choices and capabilities that influence their effectiveness, and providing a unified perspective to guide further progress in applying foundation models to trajectory planning for autonomous driving.
 Our primary contributions, therefore, are:

-\begin{enumerate} \item We introduce a hierarchical taxonomy of the methods that employ \glspl{FM} for trajectory planning in autonomous driving and systematically analyse 37 existing methods based on this taxonomy\footnote{We aim to consider papers published in peer-reviewed venues.
-Additionally, we include a few representative preprints to provide a broader discussion.
-For example, DriveMLM~\citep{drivemlm} is one of the few methods providing action interaction, and V2X-VLM~\citep{v2xvlm} employs an additional infrastructure image for improving trajectory planning.} \textit{Our study is a comprehensive effort to organise, interpret, and unify this rapidly evolving field}, where a variety of heterogenous approaches has emerged without clear benchmarking and understanding of their distinctions.
+\begin{enumerate} \item We introduce a hierarchical taxonomy of the methods that employ \glspl{FM} for trajectory planning in autonomous driving and systematically analyse 37 existing methods based on this taxonomy. \textit{Our study is a comprehensive effort to organise, interpret, and unify this rapidly evolving field}, where a variety of heterogenous approaches has emerged without clear benchmarking and understanding of their distinctions.
 We believe that our study provides a structured foundation to help the field in making methodical progress. \item In addition to \textit{providing practical guidance} on how to tailor and to fine-tune an FM for trajectory planning and strategies for curating datasets for different use cases, \textit{we also assess these approaches in terms of how open their code and data are}, in order to give practitioners and researchers useful pointers for their reproducibility and reuse.
 We also outline key future challenges and open research questions from multiple perspectives, including efficiency, robustness, evaluation benchmarks and sim-to-real transfer. \end{enumerate}

+Given that pioneering works in this domain first emerged as preprints in late 2023 (e.g., GPT-Driver~\citep{gptdriver}, DriveGPT4~\citep{drivegpt4}), this review encompasses approximately two years of research progress through October 2025 in leveraging \glspl{FM} for autonomous trajectory planning.
+Within this period, we select 37 methods published in peer-reviewed venues to provide a clear conceptual analysis and well-structured organisation.
+We also include a limited number of representative preprints to incorporate emergent research.
+For example, V2X-VLM~\citep{v2xvlm} represents a specialised \gls{FM} for trajectory planning uniquely utilising additional infrastructure images, while FASIONAD++\citep{fasionad} employs a \gls{FM} selectively to guide trajectory planning only when the \gls{AD} model has a high uncertainty.
+We emphasise that our objective is not to compare or rank these methods, but rather to organise and analyse them conceptually.